Emmotes/ic_modron_library/docs/index.md

 ## Why do you pipe Health nodes in the Modest and Strong cores then?

 If you want less health and more damage then you're usually going to be much better off using the Magic Core.
-If you're using the Modest or Strong cores then it's likely because you want the extra health - and you’re willing to lose damage because of it.
+If you're using the Modest or Strong cores then it's likely because you want the extra health - and you're willing to lose damage because of it.

 # Credits

-Getting these highly optimised designs hasn’t been a one person job.
+Getting these highly optimised designs hasn't been a one person job.
 It's been a huge community effort with a lot of back-and-forth of improvements between many people.

 I personally want to thank `UniQP` most of all though.
 This is as much their project as mine - and they have easily contributed the most to this library with innumerable optimisations.
 It simply wouldn't be what it is without their input.